IgnatovDan/LearnAngular6_try1/README.md

 # LearnAngularTry1

+This project is created based on the [Tour of Heroes](https://angular.io/tutorial/toh-pt0) tutorial

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
+The project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

 ## Development server